GitHub-at-Brown/LongRunRisk/docs/LongRunRisk_Messages_ByContext.md

 ### Symbol `updateCoeffsSol`

-- `updateCoeffsSol::badkernels` — savedKernels must contain a "kernels" key with "A" and "B" sub-keys.
+- `updateCoeffsSol::badkernelstructure` — savedKernels must contain a "kernels" key with "A" and "B" sub-keys.
 Got: \`1\`.

 ### Symbol `updateModelManifest`